box/brainy/README.md

 ## Why Brainy?

 - Brainy generates cleaner and faster code than Smarty by default.
+- Brainy has security defaults that align better with [best practices](http://www.phptherightway.com/#security).
 - Brainy removes features that are infrequently used and increase code bloat.
-  Brainy's feature set promotes best practices and discourages hacks.
 - Brainy is safer than Smarty in that it removes support for features like `eval` and injecting arbitrary PHP into a template.
+Brainy uses less PHP magic.

 ## Getting Started